argonne-lcf/AR2024/03_community/industry.md

 ---

-## Partners
+## Driving R&D Innovation
-Here are some examples of how ALCF resources are helping companies to advance their R&D efforts.
+From AI-driven workflows to large-scale simulations, the following examples illustrate how companies are using ALCF resources to advance their R&D efforts.

 ### MSBAI